Role4Initiative/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML is writing HTML code in a way that has a clear purpose and meaning that is easily understood.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.